 - Access - An Authorized User must be specifically authorized to use particular Resources by the campus unit responsible for operating the Resources.
 Divisional leaders, departmental managers, Data Stewards designated in Policy #860, and systems administrators are authorized to inspect, use or assign for use Resources in their area of responsibility.

 Computer accounts, passwords, and other types of authorization are assigned to individual users and must not be shared with others.
-No third-party access to any accounts with access to Resources is permitted without advance, written authorization from the Office of the General Counsel.
+No third-party access to any accounts with access to Resources is permitted without advance, written authorization from the Office of Legal Affairs.
 An Authorized User is responsible for any use of the individual account.
 Authorized Users may not run or otherwise configure software or hardware to intentionally allow access by unauthorized users.

 - Use of privileged access - Special access to information or other special computing, network or information technology privileges or job responsibilities are to be used in performance of official duties only.
 Information obtained through special privileges is to be treated as confidential, except as otherwise provided in any University policy, procedure or ordinance or as required or permitted by applicable law.

 - Termination of access - When an Authorized User ceases to be a member of the campus community through graduation, failure to enroll, change of guest status or termination of employment, or if an employee is assigned a new position and/or responsibilities within the University, access and authorization must be reviewed and may be terminated immediately in the University’s sole and exclusive discretion.
 An individual must not use facilities, accounts, access codes, privileges, or information without authorization appropriate to the new situation.